rOpenSpain/spanishoddata/cran-comments.md

 This is a resubmission.

+* R CMD check on winbuilder does not do 'checking examples with --run-donttest', so if you do check with `--run-donttest`, it may fail, as downloading of critical xml files that are required for all data downloading functions may fail from some hosts.

 * all exported functions have the returned value specified

 * all non-exported functions do not have examples